-Click on the green 'Add A New Custom Field' button.
-A pop up box will appear in the middle of the screen asking you for the field details.
+A new menu will appear in the middle of the screen asking you for all the field details.

-In this next example, we are going to add a selection field which will show your users a multiple selection drop down list from which they can choose one option.
+In this next example, we are going to add a Selection Field Type which will show your Users a multiple selection drop down list from which they can choose one option.

 Read on for a description of what each field means: